Backflow preventer no hot water

 Plumbing

-The answer to 'backflow preventer no hot water' is that a malfunctioning backflow preventer can cause a loss of hot water pressure or no hot water at all.
-This is because the backflow preventer is designed to prevent contaminated water from flowing back into the clean water supply, and if it's not working properly, it can disrupt the normal water flow.
+The answer to 'backflow preventer no hot water' is that a malfunctioning backflow preventer can prevent hot water from reaching your fixtures.
+This is because the backflow preventer is designed to prevent contaminated water from flowing back into the clean water supply, but if it's not working properly, it can restrict the flow of hot water.

 Frequently Asked Questions